-REQ_INT_NEGOT-9 The MnS producer should support a capability to inform an authorized MnS consumer that since no more improvement to intent fulfillment shall be possible the MnS consumer should evaluate the extent to which the applied alternative satisfies the MnS consumer’s objectives or provide extra information which can help improve satisfaction.
+REQ_INT_NEGOT-9 The intent driven MnS producer should support a capability to inform an authorized MnS consumer that since no more improvement to intent fulfillment shall be possible the MnS consumer should evaluate the extent to which the applied alternative satisfies the MnS consumer’s objectives or provide extra information which can help improve satisfaction.

-REQ_INT_NEGOT-10 The MnS producer should support a capability enabling an authorized consumer to inform the producer that the alternative selected by the MnS producer was not satisfactory and another alternative should be applied.
+REQ_INT_NEGOT-10 The intent driven MnS producer should support a capability enabling an authorized consumer to inform the producer that the alternative selected by the MnS producer was not satisfactory and another alternative should be applied.

-REQ_INT_NEGOT-11 The MnS producer should support a capability enabling an authorized MnS consumer to provide information on the level of fulfillment which the MnS producer can use to differently attempt the fulfillment.
+REQ_INT_NEGOT-11 The intent driven MnS producer should support a capability enabling an authorized MnS consumer to provide information on the level of fulfillment which the MnS producer can use to differently attempt the fulfillment.

-REQ_INT_NEGOT-12 (already supported) The MnS producer should support a capability enabling an authorized MnS consumer to revise the properties of an intent as the means to improve the chances of the intent being fulfillable.
+REQ_INT_NEGOT-12 (already supported) The intent driven MnS producer should support a capability enabling an authorized MnS consumer to revise the properties of an intent as the means to improve the chances of the intent being fulfillable.